balderdashy/sails-docs/api.adapter-interface.md

 ### Disk

 Write to your computer's hard disk, or a mounted network drive.
 Not suitable for at-scale production deployments, but great for a small project.
-Most importantly, this adapter is bundled with Sails and works out of the box without installing anything :)
+Most importantly, this adapter is bundled with Sails and works out of the box.

 ###### Interfaces implemented:
 + Semantic